woossi0/suite/docs/usermanual/source/webmaps/composer/tour.rst

 Recent Alerts
 ~~~~~~~~~~~~~

-Clicking on the :guilabel:`Recent Alerts` link in the toolbar will display the Recent Alerts dialog.
+Clicking the :guilabel:`Recent Alerts` link in the toolbar will display the Recent Alerts dialog.
 This window lists all alerts, warnings, and messages for the current browser session.
-This list can be filtered by type using the three checkboxes.
-If an alert contains additional details, they can be shown or hidden by clicking on the :guilabel:`Details`/:guilabel:`Hide Details` links.
+This list can be filtered by type using the three checkboxes: :guilabel:`Danger`, :guilabel:`Warning`, and :guilabel:`Success`.

+If an alert contains additional details, they can be shown or hidden by clicking the :guilabel:`Details` and :guilabel:`Hide Details` links.

 .. figure:: img/alerts.png